MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/conversation-ai-quick-start.md

    :::image type="content" source="../../../assets/images/bots/conversation-AI-quick-start-final.png" alt-text="Screenshot shows an example of conversation with Teams chef bot in Teams.":::

-   The bot uses the text-davinci-003 model to chat with Teams users and respond in a polite and respectful manner, staying within the scope of the conversation.
+   The bot uses the GPT turbo 3.5 model to chat with Teams users and respond in a polite and respectful manner, staying within the scope of the conversation.

 > [!NOTE]
 > If you're building a bot for the first time, it's recommended to use Teams Toolkit extension for Visual Studio code to build a bot, see [Build your first bot app using JavaScript](../../../sbs-gs-bot.yml).